 Red Cat partners with Athena AI for artificial intelligence and computer vision on new Teal 2 military drone

-World-leading drone for nighttime operation will integrate Athena’s Machine Learning and AI for high-speed tracking of objects, providing rapid decision-making support

-/EIN News/ -- SAN JUAN, Puerto Rico, March 01, 2023 (GLOBE NEWSWIRE) -- Red Cat Holdings, Inc. (Nasdaq: RCAT) (“Red Cat” or the “Company”), a military technology company integrating robotic hardware and software to protect and support the warfighter, announces Athena AI as a computer vision partner for the new Teal 2 military-grade drone.
+SAN JUAN, Puerto Rico, March 01, 2023 (GLOBE NEWSWIRE) -- Red Cat Holdings, Inc. RCAT ("Red Cat" or the "Company"), a military technology company integrating robotic hardware and software to protect and support the warfighter, announces Athena AI as a computer vision partner for the new Teal 2 military-grade drone.

 Australia-based Athena, an AI-enabled military decision-support company, has licensed to Red Cat its proprietary computer vision architecture, which allows high-speed tracking of objects and, at slower speeds, in-depth data exploitation.
 Athena's solution can identify weapons and various other objects and poses at night, as well as Identification Friend or Foe (IFF) markers, such as Cyalume HALOs and IR beacons.